 Let’s say that Joe owns a home.
 He promises to sell it to Mary, but Joe dies before the sale is complete.
 Joe’s will gives the property to his cousin Ernie.
 An adverse title situation arises, and Ernie and Mary now both have claims to the property.
 A quiet title suit allows the court to decide ownership.

-When banks take shortcuts in the foreclosure process, it’s possible for them to create conditions that would allow for successful Quiet Title Lawsuits.
+When banks take shortcuts in the foreclosure process, they can create conditions that would allow for successful Quiet Title Lawsuits.
 However, even if homeowners win and retain the property, it won’t make their mortgage debt disappear.

 Quiet title suits can also backfire.
 When someone files one and loses, the other party could then be awarded the title.